ganesh-dagadi/TimeTrac_API/README.md

 * `Models` folder containes all the Data models
 * `Controllers` folder contain all the methods which contain the server side logic that is called when it's endpoint is called.
 * `Routes` folder contains the beginning of the endpoint from where middleware and controller methods are called as required.
+* `validators` in `/utils` contain the validation methods to ensure the client's request contains the required data.

 ## Endpoints Documentation